pankod/canvas2video/README.md

 ## About

-@pankod/canvas2video helps you to create videos with ease by using [gsap](https://github.com/greensock/GSAP) and [fabric](https://github.com/fabricjs/fabric.js) libraries.
+@pankod/canvas2video is a backend solution for creating and rendering dynamic videos.
+It lets you build web canvas scenes by using the *Cairo-backed* [fabric](https://github.com/fabricjs/fabric.js) library and add animations with [gsap](https://github.com/greensock/GSAP).
+Your animation timeline will be rendered frame by frame and piped to ffmpeg renderer for the final video output.

 ## Getting started